ksrivatsa207/anime-recommendation/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
+This website is containerized using railway.app and the link to the website is https://web-production-a797.up.railway.app/.

-To use this application you can visit the link https://anime-recommender-production.up.railway.app/ and use the application directly from there.
+To use this application you can visit the link https://web-production-a797.up.railway.app/ and use the application directly from there.
 _Try Naruto, AKIRA._ You can also explore the data using the tableau dashboard created byt clicking on the _OTAKU INVESTIGATION_ button in the top-bar.
 To use the tableau dashboard. click on the type of media.
 Then select the genre of the media to get the filtered results in the grid.
 You may then hover over the tiles to get the information about the filtered media.

-### Installation
+### Installation in your local device

-_Below are instructions of how you can run this website._
+_Below are instructions of how you can run this website in your local device._ we should also download the docker-website form https://www.docker.com/products/docker-desktop/ and follow below instructions.
+1. start docker in your device by opening docker-desktop

-1. Clone the repo
+2. Clone the repo
    ```sh
    git clone https://github.com/ksrivatsa207/anime-recommendation.git
    ```
-2. login to docker using
+3. login to docker using
    ```sh
    docker login -u "pavannaga207" -p "Snvp@2002" docker.io
    ```
-3. pull the docker image from the hub using
+4. pull the docker image from the hub using
    ```sh
    docker pull pavannaga207/anime:0.0.1
    ```
-4. run the docker file
+5. run the docker file
    ```sh
    docker run -p 5000:5000 anime
    ```